accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
-2. With NVDA, use the tab key to activate each field.
+2. Fill in form fields with values that are likely to cause input errors (e.g. entering an incorrectly formatted email address).
-3. Fill in fields with values likely to cause input errors (an invalid format for an e-mail address, for example).
+3. Use the tab key to exit fields or, if the form allows it, to send the form.
-4. Use the tab key to exit fields or, if the form allows it, to send the form.
+4. For each error message displayed, check that it is indicated via an information window.
-5. For each error message displayed, check that it is
+5. Otherwise, for each field, check that:
-    - indicated by visible text near the field;
+    -  the error message is indicated by means of text visible in the document near the field;
-    - spoken when the field is activated.
+    - the tooltip contains information similar to the text visible in the document.
 6. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}